-Urinary tract infections (UTIs) afflict predominantly women, accounting for a large number of medical appointments every year.
+Urinary tract infections (UTIs) predominantly afflict women, accounting for a large number of medical appointments every year.
 UTIs are uncomfortable and can cause frequent and burning urination, urinary urges with little or no result, cramping, lower abdominal pressure, and odorous cloudy urine.

 The urinary tract begins with the kidneys where waste is filtered from the blood, creating urine.
 Urine flows through tubes (known as ureters) to the bladder, where it is stored.
 During urination, the urine flows through the urethra (the external entrance to the urinary tract) and exits as waste.

 A UTI can affect any or all of the organs involved.
 When the infection works its way up the urethra to the bladder, it is called cystitis; through the ureters and into the kidneys, it's known as pyelonephritis.
 UTIs can even lead to a serious blood infection called septicemia.
 Most UTIs are caused by Escherichia coli (E. coli) bacteria (70-95%).
 They can also be caused by Staphylococcus saprophyticus (5-10%), Proteus mirabilis (1-2%), and Klebsiella spp.
 (1-2%).

 Women's urethras are only 1½ inches long-much shorter than men's (8 inches).
 Therefore, invading bacteria have a shorter distance to travel, making women more prone to UTIs.